dedeogluhu/Dotnet-demo/README.md

-#ShoppingDemo
+# ShoppingDemo

 A basic shopping site clone in a desktop app using various simple UIs

+Directories are all named with Online but they are not using Asp.net nor they are online

 This is a project that i made to practise using databases and writing C# code

-I don't plan anyone to use this but i uploaded them anyway